|

 effects exceeded all previous pictures and audiences sat amazed

-the jungles of Skull Island, and later the concrete canyons
+of Skull Island, and later the concrete canyons of New York

 The idea for the picture

-he was talking with W. Douglas Burden, a noted naturalist
+talking with W. Douglas Burden, a noted naturalist and explorer

-and explorer with the American Museum of Natural History.
-Burden
+with the American Museum of Natural History.
+Burden had just

-had just returned from a tiny island in Far East bringing with
+returned from a tiny island in Far East bringing with him living

-him the largest living reptiles ever found: the Komodo
+examples of the largest reptiles ever found: the Komodo

 Dragon.
 Cooper rewrote the Burden